The Voice of the Anti-Imperialist Movement from

 Validated prisoners are denied access to visitation, financial support, transfers to medium or minimum custody, as well as parole.
 They have nothing more to lose so they are not deterred by any threat of punishment, what else can be taken from them?
 They have no incentive to refrain from gang involvement?

 Aside from prison concerns, the impact of these policies’ ramifications will be felt most profoundly on the streets and communities to which these prisoners will return.
 As i pointed out, 564 of the 1,343 prisoners released from NCDAC’s custody last year were alleged gang members.
 In general, 96% of all prisoners return to society.
-To my knowledge there are recidivism studies focusing on gang affiliated prison releases, there is evidence that gang members may retain their gang identity upon their release. (see: Salvador Buentello et. al, “Prison Gang Development: A Theoretical Model”, The Prison Journal, Fall-Winter 1991, at 3.8.)
+There are recidivism studies focusing on gang affiliated prison releases, that show that gang members may retain their gang identity upon their release. (see: Salvador Buentello et. al, “Prison Gang Development: A Theoretical Model”, The Prison Journal, Fall-Winter 1991, at 3.8.)
 Thus, these policies not only fail to enhance prison security, they also undermine public safety.

 We Have A Responsibility